Traditional Thai Medicine and Thai Massage | Concepts and Philosophy

 Holistic Balance

-In the Thai system, the root cause of all disease is the imbalance between the Body, Citta, and Energy.
+In the Thai system, the root cause of all disease is the imbalance of the Body, Citta, and Energy, which is thought to be caused by an imbalance of the Four Body Elements.
 When the three essences are balanced, the human organism enjoys health and well-being.

 Related Articles